 Other studies that have looked at the effects on personality and behavior have found that infected people have slower reaction times and are more likely to be involved in traffic accidents.

-Even if you're pregnant or have a compromised immune system, experts agree that it's perfectly safe to share your home with a cat if you follow some simple safety precautions such as the ones outlined below:
+Even if you're pregnant or have a compromised immune system, experts agree that it's perfectly safe to share your home with a cat if you follow some simple safety precautions.

 - Keep your cat indoors.